bvencl/Team-Train-to-Failure/README.md

 Here’s a quick look at the files that matter for this milestones:

  - **train_classifier.py**: The big one.
 Run this after setting up the dataset and installing the packages in `requirements.txt`.
 This will start our bird-identifying beast (at some point at least hopefully).
- - **dataloader/dataloader.py**: This script does the heavy lifting of loading, converting to mel-spectrograms, standardizing, and organizing metadata into a pandas DataFrame.
+ - **dataloader/data_loader.py**: This script does the heavy lifting of loading, converting to mel-spectrograms, standardizing, and organizing metadata into a pandas DataFrame.
 At some point, this will probably evolve into a Torch DataLoader...because *evolution* is a thing in both biology and data science.
  - **utils/visualise.py**: A little helper to visualize spectrograms and play the sounds.
 Handy for spotting noise or admiring the symphonies of our feathered friends before we mangle them into training data.
+ - **utils/utils.py**: Well...
+We know no one likes the mysterious *"utils.py"* or *"utils.h"*, but there was no better place for functions so useful like these...

 ## Acknowledgements